What is a Data Scientist?

 Aptitudes and attitudes

-There are many attempts to outline the capabilities of the perfect Data Scientist, as well as the path that those who want to develop their career in this field must follow.
+There are many attempts to outline the capabilities this profile needs, as well as the path that those who want to develop their career in this field must follow.

-This infographic from Swami Chandrasekaran is a good example of the path to follow in order to become a good Data Scientist:
+This infographic from Swami Chandrasekaran is a good example of the path to follow:

 Another interesting example would be to start studying and analysing this Periodic Table: